Recruiting Tip: Don’t be foolish on social media

 Think twice, post once

 Based on the above, every high school athlete looking for an athletic scholarship should seriously think about each and every share, post or tweet.
-Today, more than ever, we are sharing, posting and tweeting every detail and activity of our day right down to the jelly donut you had for breakfast.
+Today, more than ever, we are sharing, posting and tweeting every detail and activity of our day right down to the jelly doughnut you had for breakfast.

 Keep in mind that whether you like it or not, your posts are a reflection of your character – good or bad.
 There is an old saying carpenters use to avoid mistakes: “Measure twice, cut once.”
 The same thought process holds true for social media: “Think twice, post once.”